ea3onwong/Book-Rec/README.md

   - If `python -m venv .` does not work.
 Try to substitute `python` for `python3` or to give an absolute path for the location of the folder created in step 3 instead of using `.`(dot).
 6. Type `cd Scripts/` and with your preferred text editor open the activate (no extensions).
 7. Find the line wherein the following code is written: `export PATH`
-8. Add the following lines underneath `export PATH` and save your changes.:
+8. Add the following lines underneath `export PATH` and save your changes:
-a. `export DB_USR=”admin”`
+  - `export DB_USR=”admin”`
-b. `export DB_PWD=”zs9k2g7xnkdaSZo8”`
+  - `export DB_PWD=”zs9k2g7xnkdaSZo8”`
-c. `export MAIL_USR=”bookrec.group1@gmail.com”`
+  - `export MAIL_USR=”bookrec.group1@gmail.com”`
-d. `export MAIL_PWD=”botbqujrswxrlrjk”`
+  - `export MAIL_PWD=”botbqujrswxrlrjk”`
-e. `export API_KEY={Your own Google Books API Key}`
+  - `export API_KEY={Your own Google Books API Key}`
-f. `export NYT_API_KEY=”{Your own New York Times API Key}”`
+  - `export NYT_API_KEY=”{Your own New York Times API Key}”`

-- Note: In step e make sure there are no quotation marks before or after the API key
+    Note: In step e make sure there are no quotation marks before or after the API key.
-- Replace `{Your own Google Books API Key}` with your own Google Books API key.
+  Replace `{Your own Google Books API Key}` with your own Google Books API key.
 You can obtain an API key by following the documentation provided by Google Books.
-- Replace `{Your own New York Times API Key}` with your own New York Times API key.
+  Replace `{Your own New York Times API Key}` with your own New York Times API key.
 You can obtain an API key by signing up for an account on the New York Times Developer Portal.

-1. Type `source activate` into the terminal to start the virtual environment.
+9. Type `source activate` into the terminal to start the virtual environment.
 You should notice the name of your virtual environment in parentheses in the terminal
  Navigate back to the backend directory by typing `cd ../..` or by any other method you prefer.
-1. You should  still be able to see the name of your virtual environment in parentheses.
+10. You should  still be able to see the name of your virtual environment in parentheses.
 Type `pip install -r requirements.txt` into the terminal to download all the requirements for the backend.
 This process may take some time.
-2. Type `python download_words.py` to download word lists needed for the recommender system.
+11. Type `python download_words.py` to download word lists needed for the recommender system.
 This may take some time.
   - Again if `python` does not work try `python3`.
-3. Type `python app.py` into the terminal to start the flask server.
+12. Type `python app.py` into the terminal to start the flask server.
   - If the command does not work try using `python3` instead.

 ----------